 Step 17: If your DNS and internet are working properly, Ubuntu will automatically detect your location and time zone.
 Confirm your timezone and continue with enter

 Step 18: Select HDD partitioning method "Guided - use entire disk and set up LVM"

-Step 19: Select your disk partition, and confirm with enter
+Step 23: Select Continue and confirm with enter.